Shioreta/AnswEarApp/README.md

 Contains the developed android examination app utilizing Text-to-Speech API, MySQL Database, and Python GRU.
 The Android application handles the exam creation for multiple choice type of question and for identification type of question.
 The android application also handles the examination taking and scoring.
-Both are done using TTS and STT The android application is in the Master branch. https://github.com/Shioreta/AnswEarApp/tree/master
+Both are done using TTS and STT.

+The android application is in the Master branch. https://github.com/Shioreta/AnswEarApp/tree/master
 _______________________________________________________________________________